 Acquiring and Preparing Your Research Vehicles

-If you plan to rent vehicles, either from the University of Alberta Vehicle Pool or an outside rental company, visit U-Drive for important information about rental request, authorized drivers, insurance coverage issues, etc.
+If you plan to rent vehicles, either from the University of Alberta Vehicle Pool or an outside rental company, visit UAlberta's Rental Policies and Driver Regulations for important information about rental request, authorized drivers, insurance coverage issues, etc.

 You can rent most types of vehicles from the UofA Vehicle Pool, including passenger vans, cargo vans, crew cabs, cars, etc. Please see the Facilities and Operations webpage for various forms and information.
 The UofA will also coverage the insurance on vehicles rented elsewhere if you meet their requirements.